Opening a Mini Program By Scanning a Common Link QR Code

 Before testing, a developer must enter a complete QR code link that complies with a QR code prefix matching rule.
 If this link contains a parameter, provide the complete parameter.

 You can enter a maximum of five test links for one rule, and they can be repeatedly modified.
-If a QR code matches a test link and a user's WeChat ID is that of an administrator, developer, or experiencer linked to a Mini Program, the specified version of Mini Program will be opened.
+If a QR code matches a test link and a user's Weixin ID is that of an administrator, developer, or experiencer linked to a Mini Program, the specified version of Mini Program will be opened.

 Developers can publish QR code redirect rules to the existing network after testing.
 Then, all QR codes that comply with matching rules will be redirected to the specified Mini Program page after being scanned.